TromboneScott/Oscars/README.txt

 Copy year folder to oscars site and rename to current year.

-Edit categoryDefinitions.xml
+Edit categoryDefinitions.xml using NOTEPAD
 1. Update the categories as a few change each year
 2. Make sure the categories are in the same order as the Google Form
 3. Update the tieBreaker values
 4. These categories have to have these exact names: Timestamp, First, Last, Time, EMail
 5. Add all the nominees under each category in the order you want them (usually alphabetical)
   a.
-Make sure special characters such as á and é are in UTF-8 format
+Be sure to use NOTEPAD so all special characters such as á and é are in UTF-8 format
 6. Set the img value for each nominee
   a.
 Right-click on image in Google Form and select: Copy image address
   b.
 Paste into img attribute